danoctavian/awesome-anti-censorship/README.md

 # Awesome anti-censorship

-> A curated list of open source tools for fighting Internet censorship.
+> A curated list of open source tools and readings for fighting Internet censorship.

 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.